-The Registrant provides discretionary investment advisory services on a fee basis, the Registrant's annual investment advisory fee shall vary from negotiable up to 1.60% of the total assets placed under the Registrant's management/advisement and shall be based upon various objective and subjective factors.
+The Registrant provides discretionary investment advisory services on a fee basis, the Registrant's annual investment advisory fee is negotiable up to 1.60% of the total assets, including cash and cash equivalents, placed under the Registrant's management/services and are based upon various objective and subjective factors.
 These factors include, but are not limited to, the amount of the assets placed under the Registrant's management, the level and scope of the overall investment advisory services to be rendered and the complexity of the engagement.
+The services provided by the Registrant to any particular client could be available from other advisers at lower fees.
+All clients and prospective clients should be guided accordingly.